-Starting in Lasergene 17.2, you can start any type of assembly from within SeqMan Ultra or SeqMan NGen, as desired.
-If you begin in SeqMan Ultra, and have a small-to-medium sized Sanger data set, assembly will take place in SegMan Ultra itself.
-If you are working with a large Sanger data set or any type of NGS data, you will be seamlessly transferred to SeqMan NGen to set up and run the assembly.
+Starting in Lasergene 17.2, you can use the Welcome screen to launch any type of assembly from within SeqMan Ultra or SeqMan NGen, as desired.

+If you begin in SeqMan Ultra, and have a small-to-medium sized Sanger data set, assembly will take place in SeqMan Ultra itself.
+If you are working with a large Sanger data set, multi-sample Sanger data, or any type of NGS data, you will be seamlessly transferred to SeqMan NGen to set up and run the assembly.
+Use the links below to see the steps for each type of assembly.